Pipe Insert Dry Well Heaters

 Mounting and Installation Orientation

-Dry well heaters are usually horizontally mounted into the side of a tank.
-Due to space or access limitations, dry well heaters can be installed vertically as well.
+Pipe insert dry well heaters are usually horizontally mounted into the side of a tank.
+Due to space or access limitations, this style heater can be installed vertically as well.
 If a vertical installation is likely required, please contact Durex to discuss the specific application and design requirements prior to ordering.

 Control and Temperature Sensing Options